-Target #7: Provide stable or increasing economic benefit from the use of trees and forests on state land by selling state timber to 40 or more Alaskan businesses.
+Target #7: Provide stable or increasing economic benefit from the use of trees and forests on state land by selling state timber to forty or more Alaskan businesses.

-Target #8: Increase awareness of Alaska Grown products and market options, expand gross farm product sales.
+Target #8: Increase awareness of Alaska Grown products and market options, and expand gross farm product sales.

-Target #9: Operate the Forest Resources and Practices Act program to achieve an efficiency of 100% implementation of best management practices (BMPs).
+Target #9: Operate the Forest Resources and Practices Act program to achieve 100% implementation of Best Management Practices (BMPs).